fogellab/multiWGCNA/README.md

 # Vignettes

-Please refer to the vignette, generalWorkflow.Rmd, for a detailed example of how to use multiWGCNA.
+Please refer to the vignette, autism_full_workflow.Rmd, for a detailed example of how to use multiWGCNA.

 For a tutorial using the astrocyte Ribotag data discussed in the manuscript (Tommasini and Fogel.
 BMC Bioinformatics.
 2023), please refer to astrocyte_map2.Rmd.